thomasclarito/hand-controlled-pong/README.md

 To start the game in the main menu, simple gesture a thumbs up!

 To move the pong paddle simply move your hand on the screen.
 The paddle position follows your index finger.
+There is a red cursor to show you where your finger is being detected.

 To quit the game simply gesture thumbs down in the game over screen or the intro streen.